[AWS] Quickly create auto-scaling using AWS CLI!

 Create an autoscaling group with the "aws autoscaling create-auto-scaling-group" command

-Once you have created the launch configuration, create an autoscaling group.
+Once you have finished creating the startup configuration, create an autoscaling group.

-If you create the launch configuration as follows:
+If you created the startup configuration as follows:

 aws autoscaling create-launch-configuration \ --launch-configuration-name my-test-lc \ --image-id ami-123123 \ --security-groups sg-xyzxyz \ --instance-type t2.large